Beautifully crafted feather earrings- So very lovely with a delicate appeal.

 Artist website https://erinblayney.com/home.html

-View and purchase available work by Erin Blayney here.
+View and purchase available work by Erin Blayney at the gallery or through our online shop.
 Currently offering local pick up and delivery only.

 Alissa Hansen, a resident of Wahoo Nebraska, grew up in Overland Park, Kansas.
 In 2004, she received her Bachelor of Arts in Studio Art, with an emphasis in drawing, from the University of Nebraska at Omaha.
 In May of 2005 she moved to Denver and quickly fell in love with the area.
 After 13 years in Colorado, Alissa made the decision to move to Nebraska, with her husband and children, to be closer to family after her mother’s dementia diagnosis.